-Programme MBA Semester-III Cognitive K1: Understanding the princip oles of investing.
-Level K2: Analyzing the methods o : Analyzing the methods of investing in a quantifying manner.
-K3: Evaluating and analyzing the portfolio methods for the corporate world.
-Course To understand the importa- ance of investing.
+Programme MBA Semester-III Cognitive K1: Understanding the princip ples of investing.
+Level K2: Analyzing the methods of nalyzing the methods of investing in a quantifying manner.
+K3: Evaluating and analyzing 3: Evaluating and analyzing the portfolio methods for the corporate world.
+Course To understand the importa ance of investing.
 Objectives To analyze the fundament al and technical methods of investment.
-To identify the best way f or portfolio management.
-To study the best revision n methods of portfolio management.
-To bring out the success: in investment.
+To identify the best way for or portfolio management.
+To study the best revision methods of portfolio management.
+To bring out the success in n investment.